 A Brief History of Search Ads

-- 1990 – The world’s first search engine, Archie, was created in 1990 by Alan Emtage.
-This engine searched FTP sites to create an index of downloadable files.
+- 1990 – Alan Emtage created the world’s first search engine, Archie.
+It searched FTP sites to create an index of downloadable files.

-- 1994 – Yahoo Search begins as a collection of favorable web pages that included a man-made description with each URL.
+- 1994 – Yahoo!
+Search began as a collection of favorable web pages that included a man-made description with each URL.

-- 1996 – Google is started by Larry Page and Sergey Brin at Stanford University as a new type of search engine that analyzed the relationships among websites.
+- 1998 – Larry Page and Sergey Brin launched Google at Stanford University as a new search engine that analyzed website relationships.

-- 1997 – Yahoo turns down an offer to buy Google for $1 million (a huge oversight considering the fact that Google is now worth well over $100 billion).
+- 1998 – Yahoo! turned down an offer to buy Google for $1 million (a huge oversight because Google now has a net worth of $1.4 trillion).

-- 1999 – GoTo, one of the first search engine companies, was founded and successfully introduced the first pay-for-placement search engine service for brands.
+- 1999 – GoTo, one of the first search engine companies, successfully introduced the first pay-for-placement search engine service for brands.

-- 2000 – The online advertising market crashes after the dot com bubble bursts as many businesses went bankrupt, scaring away advertisers.
+- 2000 – The online advertising market crashed after the dot com bubble burst as many businesses went bankrupt, scaring away advertisers.

-- 2000 – Google introduces AdWords and a “Quality Score” model, whereby websites were ranked by bid price and historical clickthrough rates for better relevance.
+- 2000 – Google introduced AdWords and a “Quality Score” model, whereby websites were ranked by bid price and historical clickthrough rates for better relevance.

-- 2002 – Google introduces CPC bidding, allowing advertisers to optimize their campaigns based on “max” CPC bid rather than “actual” CPC bid.
+- 2002 – Google introduced CPC bidding, allowing advertisers to optimize their campaigns based on “max” CPC bid rather than “actual” CPC bid.

-- 2005 – Google launches Google Analytics, a platform that allows advertisers to better manage their ad campaigns.
+- 2005 – Google launched Google Analytics, a platform allowing advertisers to manage their ad campaigns better.